gbif/ipt/PublisherProfiles.md

   * If there are plenty of resources to commit to the long-term hosting and publishing of its own data...

-    * If the organization has capacity to write its own publishing software...
+    * And if there is capacity to write custom publishing software...

+      Amazing!
+GBIF has an easy to use [Restful JSON API](http://www.gbif.org/developer/summary).
+You will need to create datasets in standardized format known as Darwin Core Archives (DwC-A) and then register them with GBIF using the API.
+For help creating DwC-A, you can refer to the [Create your own Darwin Core Archive, Step-by-Step Guide](http://www.gbif.org/resource/80638).

-    * If the organization has system administrators that can to install and maintain publishing software online...
+    * And there are system administrators that can install and maintain publishing software...

+      Then you're in luck!
+The [GBIF IPT](http://www.gbif.org/ipt) is a free publishing tool that can be installed on your server.
+An administrator then needs to configure it and create user accounts for potential publishers who can then login and publish their own resources following the simple [how to publish guide](https://github.com/gbif/ipt/wiki/howToPublish).

-  * If there are limited resources and the organization requires help to host and publish their data for them...
+  * If there are limited resources and cannot commit to the long-term hosting and publishing of its own data...

+    No worries!